 Staff can contact the DSL or a DDSL via MS Teams.
 Urgent concerns should be reported immediately via a MS Teams call or using the Safeguarding telephone number below.
-This will be answered by Revd Jos Perris who will triage the concern appropriately.
+This will be answered by a member of the Safeguarding Team.